John Woodall: Life

 Woodall's career then progressed rapidly with election as a surgeon at St. Bartholomew's Hospital in 1616 where he was a colleague of Sir William Harvey.
 He was promoted to examiner in the Barber-Surgeons Company in 1626, to warden in 1627 and then master in 1633.

-He suffered a setback, however, in 1625 when he served a writ on Sir Thomas Merry, a servant of the King who owed Woodall money.
+He suffered a setback, however, in 1625, when he served a writ on Sir Thomas Merry, a servant of the King who owed Woodall money.
 For his effrontery to royal privilege, the Lord Steward had Woodall imprisoned.
-He was briefly released to supervise surgeon's chests for the next fleet at the request of the East India Company, but was then jailed once more.
-He was only freed when he issued a contrite apology.
+He was briefly released to supervise surgeon's chests for the next fleet at the request of the East India Company, but was then jailed again, and only freed after issuing a contrite apology.

-The following year of 1626 the Privy Council decided to pay the Barber-Surgeons Company fixed allowances to furnish medical chests for both the army and navy, and Woodall was appointed to supervise this scheme in addition to his long-standing similar commitment to the East India Company.
+In 1626, the Privy Council decided to pay the Barber-Surgeons Company fixed allowances to furnish medical chests for both the army and navy, and Woodall was appointed to supervise this scheme in addition to his long-standing similar commitment to the East India Company.

-He was eventually dismissed by the East India Company in 1635 for financial reasons, but retained a monopoly on supplying the Company's medical chests until he died in 1643, aged 73.
+He was eventually dismissed by the East India Company in 1635 for financial reasons, but retained a monopoly on supplying the company's medical chests until he died in 1643, aged 73.